binayjy8/PR-H-C/README.md

-pBinay bhusan mohanta. is only
+Binay bhusan mohanta. is only